ByNoMeans/Bash-Prompt/README.md

 ## Screenshot

 An example session would look as follows (click for better resolution).
-It displays the usage of aliases, prompt colors, git status suymbols, and its color scheme.
+It displays the usage of aliases, prompt colors, git status symbols, and its color scheme.

 ![GitBash.PNG](https://github.com/ByNoMeans/pure-bash-prompt/blob/master/GitBash.PNG)